 This examination shall include drug and alcohol testing.
 The examination shall be administered after the job applicant has been given a conditional offer of employment and before the first day of work.
-The condition to the offer of employment shall include passage of the examination after it is determined that no health problem is exists and there is no presence of any detectable amount of drugs or alcohol that may impair the applicant's ability to work safely and effectively.
+The condition to the offer of employment shall include passage of the examination after it is determined that no health problem exists and there is no presence of drugs or alcohol.